Skip to main content

 Emergence

 In a public statement, Rite Aid emphasized its post-bankruptcy focus on delivering pharmacy services, streamlining front-end product lines, and further elevating its pharmacists as frontline health providers.
-With legacy debts significantly reduced and legal challenges largely resolved, the “new” Rite Aid is positioned to compete more effectively against major chains, digital pharmacies, and grocery-based pharmacies.
-Executives noted that the restructured organization’s success will hinge on leveraging the Elixir PBM’s capabilities and solidifying retail store offerings in its core regions.
+With legacy debts significantly reduced and legal challenges largely resolved, the "new" Rite Aid was positioned to compete more effectively against major chains, digital pharmacies, and grocery-based pharmacies.
+Executives noted that the restructured organization's success would hinge on leveraging the Elixir PBM's capabilities (under its new ownership) and solidifying retail store offerings in its core regions.